ehealthkd/ehealthkd.github.io/docs/pages/index.md

 This page contains information about the challenge in general, a brief history of its development and links to each year's specific information.

+### 🏆 2024 Challenge

+We're back for the 2024 edition of the eHealth-KD Challenge!
+For the fifth time, we'll be hosting this challenge on knowledge discovery from clinical text sources.
+This new edition adds more data, and some interesting things.

+> 🔊 The challenge will be hosted at **IberLEF 2024** The latest information for the 2024 edition is available [here](/2024).

 ### 🏆 2021 Challenge

-We're back for the 2021 edition of the eHealth-KD Challenge!
-For the fourth time in a row, we'll be hosting this challenge on knowledge discovery from clinical text sources.
-This new edition adds more data, and some interesting things.

-> 🔊 The challenge will be hosted at **IberLEF 2021** The latest information for the 2021 edition is available [here](/2021).
+The fourth edition of the eHealth-KD Challenge was hosted at **IberLEF 2021**.
+All details are available [here](/2021).

 ### 🏆 2020 Challenge

 The third edition of the eHealth-KD Challenge was hosted at **IberLEF 2020**.
-All details are available [here](/pages/2020.html).
+All details are available [here](/2020.html).

 ### 🏆 2019 Challenge

 The second edition of the eHealth-KD Challenge was hosted at **IberLEF 2019**.
-All details are available [here](/pages/2019.html).
+All details are available [here](/2019.html).

 ### 🏆 2018 Challenge

 The first edition of the eHealth-KD Challenge was hosted at **TASS 2018**.
-All details are available [here](/pages/2018.html).
+All details are available [here](/2018.html).

 ### Funding